 The effects of COVID-19 on preparation for kindergarten readiness have been staggering.
-According to Horry County Schools (HCS) Report Card, for the 2018/2019 school year 41.8% of students entering kindergarten were overall prepared.
-For the 2020/2021 school year, only 24.8% of students were prepared to enter kindergarten.
-And in the lower-income schools, the number is even worse.
+According to Horry County Schools (HCS) Report Card, for the 2021/2022 School Year, only 34% of children entering Kindergarten meet the testing levels for kindergarten readiness.

 What is Camp United?

-Camp United is a program of United Way of Horry County that is a 6-week summer learning camp that runs June 9 – July 13, Monday – Thursday, 7:30 am – 1:30 pm.
-Camp United serves as a continuation of learning for students already enrolled in Horry County Schools Pre-K program that are performing below readiness levels and are at most risk.
+Camp United is a program of United Way of Horry County that is a 6-week summer learning camp that runs June 8 – July 12, 2023, Monday – Thursday, 7:30 am – 1:30 pm.
+Camp United serves as a continuation of learning for students already enrolled in Horry County Schools Pre-K program that are performing below readiness levels and are at the most risk.
 Camp United serves Myrtle Beach Early Childhood, Daisy, Green Sea Floyds, and Loris Elementary schools; four schools with some of the highest rates of poverty and the lowest levels of kindergarten readiness in the county.

 Camp United is completely funded by United Way of Horry County and is free to all who attend.
 Transportation, breakfast and lunch, and all supplies and books are included at no cost.
 Please consider making a gift to support Camp United today.